XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 Dr Gruen, would you agree that the accuracy of a statistical method is roughly: how often it results in true positives and true negatives?
 That is: if a method results in false positives and false negatives some of the time, it cannot have 100% accuracy.
-If it *only* produces false positives and false negatives, then it has 0% accuracy for those cases.
+If, for some cases, it *only* produces false positives and false negatives, then it has 0% accuracy for those cases.
 If there exists some case where the method *will always* result in false negatives, then we can conclude that such a method is, at least sometimes, *inaccurate*, yes?

-I invite you, Dr Gruen, to please calculate the probability that this hypothetical party passes the AEC's membership testing methodology -- that the party passes the test endorsed by your bureau.
+I invite you, Dr Gruen, to please calculate the probability that this hypothetical party passes the AEC's membership testing methodology -- that the party passes the test that is endorsed by your bureau.
 You may assume that no members are filtered out, i.e., that during the AEC's validation of the membership list no electors are excluded for being duplicates, or deceased, or unmatchable against the electoral roll, etc.

 All the information required for such a calculation is specified above.